Can a Man With Integrity Be Both a Soldier And a Christian?

 K2, what do you think the first century Christians did when they were attacked by Jewish authorities?
 They 'fled'; they didn't fight.
 That is what those who say they are Christians in the north should be doing - persecution of Christians did not originate in Nigeria.
 If you are attacked in one town, flee to another town and take the gospel with you - I think I remember a verse where Jesus said just that!

-Re: Can a Man With Integrity Be Both a Soldier And a Christian?
+Re: Can a Man With Integrity Be Both a Soldier And a Christian? by goodguy(m): 6:48pm On Sep 26, 2005

 You're absolutley correct Seun.

-But then, is it all soldiers that actually go to war?
-Undecided
+But then, is it all soldiers that actually go to war? undecided

-Re: Can a Man With Integrity Be Both a Soldier And a Christian?
+Re: Can a Man With Integrity Be Both a Soldier And a Christian? by vexxy(f): 7:00pm On Sep 26, 2005

 No, all of us are always at war.
 Spiritual warfare.

-Re: Can a Man With Integrity Be Both a Soldier And a Christian?
+Re: Can a Man With Integrity Be Both a Soldier And a Christian? by goodguy(m): 7:10pm On Sep 26, 2005

-I'm not talking about that, duh!
+I'm not talking abt that, duh!

 As far as I am concerned, killing, murder, ..... (whatever grammar u use for it) is a sin! period!